Skip to Main Content Jump to Main Content

-Sustainable travel goes beyond reducing your carbon footprint.
-It’s about exploring responsibly and leaving Halifax better than you found it.
-Enjoy farm-fresh flavours, choose accommodations that respect the land, and spend time getting to know local culture.
+Sustainable travel is about exploring responsibly and leaving Halifax better than you found it.
+Enjoy farm-fresh flavours, choose accommodations that respect the land, and take time to connect with local culture.
 Every choice you make leaves a mark.
 Aim to leave one rooted in care, respect, and positive impact.

 How to Reduce Your Footprint While Travelling

-- Dine at restaurants that prioritize local ingredients and community connections, and enjoy flavours rooted in place
+5. Dine at restaurants that prioritize local ingredients and community connections, and enjoy flavours rooted in place.

 4 Ways to Leave the Halifax Region Better Than You Found It